wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 == Changelog ==

+1.5.6
+* Added debug options back in, these were removed in a previous update

 1.5.5
 * Removed jquery toggle - no longer needed as WP handles this
 * Cleanup: Removed deprecated functions